Liberia: Bank Commits U.S.$15 Million for Agro-Industrial Processing Zone

 The Environmental Protection Agency of Liberia (EPA) over the weekend concluded a day-long stakeholders' consultation in favour of the National Investment Commission (NIC) for the establishment of a special agro-industrial processing zone in Buchanan, Grand Bassa County.

 Organized by Environmental Social Impact Assessment (ESIA)'s Technical Review Committee headed by Assistant Manager, Daoda Socrates Carlon.
-The stakeholders' consultation sought to get project-affected communities' inputs on the ESIA report submitted to the EPA by an EPA-certified independent environmental consulting firm named Planet Resources Management, Inc.
+The stakeholders' consultation sought to get project affected communities' inputs on the ESIA report submitted to the EPA by an EPA-certified independent environmental consultant firm named Planet Resources Management, Inc.

 The African Development Bank has already committed an initial US$ 15M for the project, which is expected to commence next January.